Gender Based Violence: Incorporate Risk Assessment Into Your Due Diligence Process

 Gender-based violence is known to increase in emergency situations, and the global COVID-19 pandemic has increased the urgency across the globe.
 During this global pandemic with long-lasting effects, the rising rates of violence are impacting every country and sector.
 Incorporating an analysis of gender-based violence can help to mitigate the risks of a future that looks very different than it did even three months ago.

-UNICEF has launched Covid-19 Diligence Tool Criterion.
-This tool equips investors to understand the risk their investments are exposed to as a result of gender-based violence and to incorporate that risk assessment into due diligence process.
+UNICEF has launched the 2022 Covid-19 Diligence Tool Criterion.
+This tool equips investors to understand the risk their investments are exposed to because of gender-based violence and to incorporate that risk assessment into the due diligence process.

 Due diligence is a standard process that all investors undertake when deciding whether and how to invest in a company.
 This tool is designed to align with standard diligence processes for direct private investments.
 It also offers recommendations and tools that investors can use to mitigate the risks of violence.
 The risk assessment is also relevant to public investors at the sector and market levels.

 Covid-19 Diligence Tool Criterion highlights the areas of focus in due diligence to determine a company’s exposure to risks created by gender-based violence in the company.
 This tool provides you with company-level due diligence questions that can help you mitigate any risk:

 - Is the company leadership, including the board, aware of potential regulatory changes?

 - Have any policies been reviewed or changed in response to the pandemic?

 - How has the company responded during the crisis?
 Have disaster mitigations been measured, effective, and gender-balanced?

 This tool is one component of a broader global effort to ensure the right to live free of violence and toward greater gender equality.
 Download the report now.

 The mere process of asking questions about gender-based violence creates an impact and could result in improved practices and business.